zahrag/BIOSCAN-5M/README.md

   <img src="BIOSCAN_images/repo_images/images_masks.png" alt="Example pixel masks of the organism." />
   <figcaption><b>Figure 5:</b> Examples of original images (top) and their corresponding masks (bottom) depicting pixels occupied by the organism.</figcaption>
 </figure>

-### Cropped images
-We trained a model on examples from this dataset in order to create a tool which can automatically generate bounding boxes around the insect.
-We used this to crop each image down to only the region of interest.

 ### Non-insect organisms